HicaroD/HicaroD/README.md

 I'm a 🇧🇷 brazilian software engineer with more than 3 years of experience and Computer Science student at Universidade Federal de Alagoas (UFAL).

-I work as a mobile and back-end developer at Otimize, a brazilian startup pioneer in technologies for 3D evaluation of human movement kinematics.
+More especifically, I am a mobile and backend developer.
+I am currently working at Otimize, a Brazilian startup that is pioneering the use of technology to evaluate human movement kinematics.

+I also love compilers.
+My main personal project is a compiler for my own programming language called "idk".
+This compiler is being written in Rust with hand-written lexical, syntactic, and semantic algorithms.
+Currently, I'm planning to use LLVM to build the backend in order to produce fast and optimized code for several platforms.
+For the language's syntax, I got inspiration from other languages, such as Python, Rust, Go, and Odin.
+Soon it will be open-source so I can **hopefully** receive help from more experienced compiler developers on the Internet.

 During my spare time, I have made sporadic contributions to open-source developer tools, such as